rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 To install RancherD on SELinux Enforcing CentOS 8 or RHEL 8 nodes, some [additional steps](#rancherd-on-selinux-enforcing-centos-8-or-rhel-8-nodes) are required.

 Docker is not required for RancherD installs.

+### RKE2 Specific Requirements

+_The RKE2 install is available as of v2.5.6._

+For details on which OS versions were tested with RKE2, refer to the [RKE documentation.](https://docs.rke2.io/install/requirements/#operating-systems)

+Docker is not required for RKE2 installs.

 ### Installing Docker